linyix/learngit/readme.txt

-git is a version control system. git is free.
+git is a xxx version control system. git is free